dimfeld/website/notes/crossfilter.md

 ---
 title: Interactive Visualizations with Crossfilter
 date: 2020-05-19
-status: In progress and largely untested so far
+confidence: In progress and largely untested so far
 ---

 [Crossfilter](https://crossfilter.github.io/crossfilter/) is a library for helping to manage data with multiple linked visualizations.
 Selecting a range of data on one graph will filter for that range on all the graphs.
 The official example on the Crossfilter home page has bar graphs of airplane travel statistics, with histogram graphs for things like distance traveled, how late the flight was, and the time of day it flew.